-Effective social selling should position you as an authority on your topic, bring you closer to your target market and move more conversations offline, where you are able to have a sales conversation.
+Effective social selling should position you as an authority on your topic, bring you closer to your target market and move conversations with your prospects offline, where you can convert them into clients.

 Social Selling in 30 Minutes a Day or Less

-There are several great places you can quickly and easily check for new potential prospects each day.
+LinkedIn has several great places where you can check for new potential prospects each day quickly and easily.

 Start by reviewing your Notifications.
-When people show up in your Notifications, they have interacted with you, or your content in some way.
-This means that to some level, they already know who you are, which will make connecting much simpler.
+When people show up in your Notifications, they have interacted with you or your content in some way.
+This means to some degree, they already know who you are, which will make connecting with them much simpler.

-For example, when I look through my Notifications page, I notice there is someone who liked one of my posts.
+For example, my Notifications page shows someone liked one of my posts.

-When I check out his profile, I can see we are not already connected.
+When I check this person’s profile, I see we are not connected.

-If on further investigation of his profile, he looks like a potential prospect, I can send him a connection request.
+If this person’s profile suggests he might be a potential prospect, I can send him a connection request.

-As you view your Activity page, look for people who have interacted with your status updates and Publisher posts (those who have liked, commented or shared them).
+As you view your Activity page, look for people who have interacted with your status updates and Publisher posts (those who have liked, commented on and/or shared them).
 Look for those people you are not connected to.

-After you’ve done that, you’ll want to review your Who’s Viewed My Profile page by going to your home page and click through the link in the top left corner of the page.
+After you’ve done that, review your Who’s Viewed My Profile page by going to your home page and clicking the link in the top left corner of the page.

-Once on the page, you can easily see which people you are not connected to and visit their profile to see if they would be an excellent potential prospect.
+Once on the page, you can see which people you are not connected to and visit their profiles to see if they’d make good prospects.

 Finding prospects can take as little as five minutes of your social selling in 30 minutes a day schedule.

-After you have found potential prospects using the methods I shared above, you will want to send them a personalized connection request.
+Once you have found potential prospects using the methods above, send them personalized connection requests.

-This is why you must send them a personalized message that answers that question, in 300 characters or fewer.
+This is why you must send them a personalized message that answers that question – in 300 or fewer characters.

-Depending on how many new prospects you want to connect with, this activity could take as little as five minutes of your social selling in 30 minutes a day schedule if you are only connecting with a few people.
+If you connect with only a few people at a time, this activity could take as little as five minutes of your social selling in 30 minutes a day schedule.

-You will also want to connect with people you have just or recently met.
-Perhaps you attended a conference, networking event, or trade show and met some new people.
-Connect with them on LinkedIn, where you can begin to nurture that relationship.
+You will also want to connect with people you have recently met in person.
+Perhaps you attended a conference, networking event or trade show and gathered a few business cards.

-Why is it worth the time and effort?
+Why is it worth your time and effort?

-Because buyers are five times more likely to engage with you via a mutual connection (warm referral), and 84 percent of B2B decision makers begin their buying process with a referral.
+That’s because buyers are five times more likely to engage with you via a mutual connection (warm referral), and 84% of B2B decision-makers begin their buying process with a referral.

-When asking for an introduction, there is a right way and a wrong way to do this.
+There is a right way and a wrong way to ask for an introduction.

 To increase your success when requesting an introduction, follow these best practices:

-- Share why you are asking for the introduction
+- explain why you are asking for the introduction

 Be interested.
 Ask questions.
 Add value.

-Whatever you do, do NOT send anything sales related, or you will destroy the potential for a relationship and likely be removed as a connection, or flagged for spam.
+Whatever you do, do NOT send anything sales related, or you will destroy the potential for a relationship.
+Besides, you take the chance of being removed as a connection or flagged as spam.

-NOTE: While LinkedIn’s message area resembles other instant messaging platforms like Facebook Messenger, it would be a mistake to treat it the same way.
-While you can be less formal with the people you know well, you will be communicating with potential prospects you don’t know.
-Ensure your response is professional and well-written.
+NOTE: While LinkedIn’s message area resembles those of other instant messaging platforms, such as Facebook Messenger, it would be a mistake to treat it the same way.
+While you can be less formal with the people you know well, mostly you will be communicating with potential prospects you don’t know.
+Ensure your responses are professional and well-written.

-Relationship building is one of the most important things you can do, so you should devote at least 10 minutes of your social selling in 30 minutes a day schedule to this activity.
+Relationship-building is one of the most important things you can do to be successful at social selling.
+Devote at least 10 minutes of your social selling in 30 minutes a day schedule to this activity.

-Content marketing allows you to move beyond just someone trying to sell something to a trusted authority on your topic.
+Content marketing allows you to transform yourself from a suspect product-pusher to a trusted authority on your topic and credible, trusted seller.

-It takes time and work to build authority, credibility, and trust, but the benefits you receive will be worth the investment.
+It takes time and work to build authority, credibility and trust, but the benefits you receive from your efforts will be worth the investment.

-One of the easiest ways to achieve this is by creating and sharing content that is valuable to your ideal clients.
+One of the easiest ways to achieve this trusted status is to create and share content valuable to your ideal clients.

 Content can take many forms.
-It can be written, audio, video, or visual.
-The content you share can also be your original content or curated content.
+It can be written, audio, video or graphic.
+You can share either your original content or curated content.